dayongkr/dependents-tracker/packages/extractor/README.md

 }
 ```

-One more thing to note is that it can collect javascript projects that use the ESM-style imports, which means that it does not collect the CommonJS-style imports or python projects, etc
-.
-It also can't collect the default imports.
+One more thing to note is that it can collect javascript projects that use the ESM-style imports, which means that it does not collect the CommonJS-style imports or python projects, etc. It also can't collect the default imports.

 ```javascript
 // OK